What is the Thirukkural?

 | Total | 1,330 | 26,600 years | |||

-The claim explored here is remarkable: if you multiply each section's couplet count by 20 — a sacred Tamil time unit called a Kali in some traditions, roughly analogous to a generation or age — you get numbers that sum to approximately 26,600 years.
-The actual precessional cycle of Earth's axis is 25,772 years.
-The difference is less than 3%.
+The claim explored here is interpretive: if you multiply each section's couplet count by 20 — treated in some modern readings as a symbolic time multiplier — you get approximately 26,600 years.
+Earth's modern mean precessional cycle is commonly cited as ~25,772 years.
+The numerical difference is under 3%.

 Note: The Thirukkural-precession connection is a fascinating alternative history theory, not yet accepted as mainstream academic consensus.
 It is presented here as a thought-provoking idea that invites open-minded investigation and further scholarly research.